 On the bolt side, you need to find a washer that will fit over the race but still, clear the outer bore.
 As with most bearings, some slight adjustments may be needed to keep everything aligned.

 These bearing races are NOT an interference fit so that they will press in easily.
 If you are forcing them in, something is wrong, so reset and try again.

 Repeat with the bottom race.

 Steering stem bearings require an EP grease.
 The EP stands for Extreme Pressure.

 But since there is very little heat in the steering head, the grease can’t be too thick, or it will not move around the bearings.

-Moly based greases provide the best protection under extreme load, but they are also extremely thick.
+Moly based greases provide the best protection under extreme load, but they are also incredibly thick.